 When you make a donation to the library, you contribute to the quality of life in Haverford Township, in other words, an investment in HTFL is an investment in the success of our entire community.
 There are many ways to support us, learn more below!

-Donations to the HTFL Annual Appeal are funds that contribute to the Library's day-to-day operations including purchasing materials and providing programming.
+Donations to the HTFL Annual Fund are funds that contribute to the Library's day-to-day operations including purchasing materials and providing programming.

 Give a gift to the Library in memory, honor, or celebration of a family member or friend.

 Support the Library by having an item placed in our collection in memory, honor, or celebration of a family member or friend.
 You have the opportunity to suggest a genre or material type to be purchased.

 The Library is currently raising funds to purchase Early Literacy Stations, aka "Kids' Computers."
 These specialized computers allow children to learn independently with fun educational programs.
 Importantly for parents, it allows the children to use computers offline, with no internet connection.
 Your support of this endeavor will help bridge the education gap in our community by teaching computer literacy to all children including those who would not otherwise have access to computers.